sap-tutorials/Tutorials/tutorials/cp-mobile-dev-tools-setup/cp-mobile-dev-tools-setup.md

     !![MDK](img_008.png)

-**Congratulations**, you have done with the setup required to get start with MDK and you are now all set to create your MDK project.
+Congratulations!
+You have done with the setup required to get start with MDK and you are now all set to create your MDK project.

 [VALIDATE_1]
 [ACCORDION-END]